maxritter/diy-thermocam-website/src/pages/index.md

     image_position: left
     content: >
-      Version 3 has been redesigned to offer 3x the performance of the predecessor, so thermal imaging is now much more fun!
+      Version 3 has been redesigned to offer 3x the performance of the predecessor, making thermal imaging much more fun!
 The assembly has been simplified, enabling a wider audience group to build the device by their own using simple tools and an illustrated assembly guide.
     actions:
       - type: action
         template: action